 Student Organization Catering Guidelines:

-- All requests must be received by UChicago Dining via email (email@example.com) by Tuesday at 11:59pm at least 14 days before your event.
+- Your request must be received by UChicago Dining via email (firstname.lastname@example.org) by Tuesday at 11:59pm at least 14 days before your event.
 Your submissions will be reviewed every Wednesday evening and a response will be emailed to the contact name provided no later than 4 business days after that.

 All applications should include: